SansGuidon/bookmarks/QUOTES.md

 * One bad programmer can easily create two new jobs a year - David Parnas
 * How to stop time: kiss.
 How to travel in time: read.
 How to escape time: music.
 How to feel time: write.
 How to waste time: social media. - [Matt Haig](https://twitter.com/matthaig1/statuses/450238719858323456)
 * Sometimes it seems like 80% of my job is convincing decision makers to listen to the people who work for them. - [Jesse James Garrett](https://twitter.com/jjg/statuses/474987558154153984)
+* Software developers think their job is writing code.
+But it's not.
+Their job is to solve the customer's problem.
+[Billy Hollis](https://blog.codinghorror.com/can-your-team-pass-the-elevator-test/) + [Video] [Billy Hollis - CodeHeads Anonymous](https://www.youtube.com/watch?v=LiGsw_k8JhY)